Skip to content

 comet collide with earth

 Earth, as well as all planets and moons with rocky surfaces, has experienced a large number of collisions from objects of extraterrestrial origin.
 Any impact that’s massive and energetic enough, in principle as well as in practice, could cause a mass extinction event if we don’t do something to mitigate it.
+Such an event, with an asteroidal origin, did in fact occur on Earth some ~65 million years ago.

-(Credit: James Thew via Adobe Stock)
+Credit: James Thew via Adobe Stock

 And where did Earth’s life ultimately originate?